-One of the things that usually find themeselves inside the backpack during the early stages of packing for a trip are cameras and lenses, particularly if you take photography somewhat seriously.
+One of the things that usually find them selves inside the backpack during the early stages of packing for a trip are cameras and lenses, particularly if you take travel photography somewhat seriously.
 For many, a point and shoot camera is enough (some have superb zooms), but there are many who want to take their photography to the next step and bring home images that could very well be the cover shot of National Geographic’s next issue.
 Well almost.
 If you are one of them you’ll probably want to know which is the best lens for travel photography, one that can take care of most situations avoiding the extra bulk and weight.

 The equipment needed to be able to shoot in a wide range of conditions is expensive, heavy and bulky, and thus trying to save money and space becomes essential, particularly on long trips unless you’re a photographer on assignment.
-Thus the question is: what is the best all around travel lens that will let me shoot in a wide range of conditions and give me the flexibility to take my photography to then next level?
+Thus the question is: what is the best camera lens for your DSLR that will let you shoot in a wide range of conditions and give you the flexibility to take my photography to then next level?

 I am the proud owner of a Nikon D90, bought it right before my round the world trip together with a Nikon 18-135mm 3.5-5.6 lens and a Nikon f1.8 50 mm lens, plus a tripod and some extra gear.
-The reasons I bought this lens and not another were:
+The reasons I bought these camera lenses and not anothers were: